Everything You Need to Know Before Buying a Cricket Bat

 Cricket Bat Grains: The Myths and the Matter

-When buying a new cricket bat, the number of grains has often been a point of focus.
+When purchasing a new cricket bat, the number of grains has often been a key consideration.

 New cricket bat buyers should be aware that the playing qualities of a cricket bat come from the quality of willow and the craftsmanship with which it's made, not solely from the grain count.